AllenHThompson/auturgus-handyman-app/README.md

 until finished
 ```

-End with an example of getting some data out of the system or using it for a little demo
+(delete End with an example of getting some data out of the system or using it for a little demo)